-Posted on January 5, 2006 in Sport, Climbing, Kilimanjaro, Equipment
+Posted on January 6, 2006 in Climbing, Kilimanjaro, Equipment, Sport

 This is the camera I recently purchased at Jessops which I am intending to take on Kilimanjaro with me.
 I needed to take a camera that uses AA batteries as all my other devices like GPS and Head Torch do and I only really want to take one type of battery up with me.